Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Stars vs. Kraken Betting Trends

-- Seattle has gone 5-2 when oddsmakers have listed them as underdogs of +165 or longer on the moneyline.
+- Seattle has won five of its seven games when it is the underdog by +165 or longer on the moneyline.

 Stars Player Props